 Restaurants in Val Thorens

-La Fruitère, a part of the renowned après-ski venue La Folie Douce, serves gourmet dishes inspired by regional recipes and locally-sourced ingredients.
+• La Fruitère: part of the renowned après-ski venue La Folie Douce, it serves gourmet dishes inspired by regional recipes

-Located at 2500 m altitude, the Chalet de la Marine is a traditional restaurant serving a refined and creative French cuisine.
+• Chalet de la Marine: located at 2,500 m (8,202 ft) altitude, this is a traditional restaurant serving a refined and creative French cuisine.

-A gem in the culinary scene of Val Thorens, Le Diamant Noir holds a Michelin star, ensuring you an exceptional and intimate dining experience.
+• Le Diamant Noir: a gem in the culinary scene of Val Thorens, Le Diamant Noir holds a Michelin star, ensuring you an exceptional dining experience.

-La Chaumière, with its stunning mountain vistas and sumptuous grilled meats, is a crowd-favorite for mid-ski meals.
+• La Chaumière: with its stunning mountain vistas and sumptuous grilled meats, it's a crowd-favourite for lunch time

-Resting at the highest peak of Val Thorens, Le Panoramic offers breath-taking views and a diverse menu that incorporates traditional alpine dishes and globally-inspired creations.
+• Le Panoramic: offering breath-taking views and a diverse menu that incorporates traditional alpine dishes and globally-inspired creations.

 Things to do in Val Thorens